 Currently we focus on the Kansas City Region.
-However, applications for individual autism service dogs are welcome from throughout Missouri, Eastern Kansas, Southeastern Nebraska, Southwestern Iowa, and Northeastern Oklahoma.
+However, applications for individual autism or PTSD service dogs are welcome from throughout the United States.
 All applications are considered on a case by case basis.

 Calming influences during the MCC Flights of Fancy Kite Festival with the KC Kite Club

 Everywhere we go people want to know!
 Who we are.
 What we are doing.
 What kind of dog IS that?
 What are their names?
 How do they help?
 Every outing is an outreach and education opportunity in the community.

 We are also available to speak with groups large and small, give in-services, or talk with families about how autism service dogs help.
 For local families who obtained their service dogs from an agency that does not provide local support for their clients or the school, we can assist with classroom integration or issues that may arise.

 It always seems impossible until it is done. — Nelson Mandela